mmillar-bolis/MDunmeris/index.md

 ## Final Words

 I'm no language expert and there's plenty I have not accounted for.
-The irreverent, more clinical emphasis of Telvanni culture has had an affect on the language.
-[Architecture plays a key role](https://ajmchugh.wordpress.com/2019/06/19/how-vivec-city-reinforces-morrowinds-politics/) in culture as well and it varies wildly between region.
-There is also the influence of [House Dres](https://en.uesp.net/wiki/Lore:House_Dres) and the practice of slavery throughout Dunmer culture as well as it's [eventual outlaw](https://www.imperial-library.info/content/pocket-guide-empire-third-edition-temple-morrowind#node-1966:~:text=outlawed%20slavery%20throughout%20Morrowind).
+The irreverent, more clinical emphasis of Telvanni subculture has had an affect on the language.
+[Architecture plays a key role](https://ajmchugh.wordpress.com/2019/06/19/how-vivec-city-reinforces-morrowinds-politics/) in Dunmer expression as well and it varies wildly between regions.
+There is also the influence of [House Dres](https://en.uesp.net/wiki/Lore:House_Dres) and the practice of slavery throughout Morrowind, as well as it's [eventual ban](https://www.imperial-library.info/content/pocket-guide-empire-third-edition-temple-morrowind#node-1966:~:text=outlawed%20slavery%20throughout%20Morrowind).

 |The Twin-lamps light the way to freedom|
 |:-:|
 |As asc'aaf sincag as manidi de julgham|
 |<span style="font-family:Daedric">as asc'aaf sincag as manidi de julgham</span>|

 The series can [trace it's roots](https://rpg.stackexchange.com/questions/89399/is-morrowind-based-on-a-tabletop-rpg/89416) to [RuneQuest](https://en.wikipedia.org/wiki/RuneQuest), set in the world of [Glorantha](https://en.wikipedia.org/wiki/Glorantha).
-Alongside Hinduism and Christianity, Morrowind also saw influence from [Thelema](https://en.wikipedia.org/wiki/Thelema) and it's [Book of the Law](https://en.wikipedia.org/wiki/The_Book_of_the_Law).
 There is something to be said of the similarities between the Dunmer and the [pre-Roman Celts](https://en.wikipedia.org/wiki/Insular_Celts) as well.

 My point is that there is a lot to be observed and discovered about Morrowind and I am barely scratching the surface as I write down what little I've learned.
 I don't intend for this to act as any primary source, just a quick point of reference.